-Further, a modified version of the Lorentz transformation is given in Chapter 3.
+Further, Chapter 3 gives a modified version of the Lorentz transformation.
 Overall, the approach provides a tool for investigating time dilation within the framework of the TSR.
-In Chapter 4 we apply the results to give a lengthy discussion on the 'travelling twin' example; claiming a concise conclusion regarding the twin's ages.
+In Chapter 4 we apply the results to give a lengthy discussion on the 'travelling twin' example; claiming a concise conclusion regarding the twins' ages.